unused-definition

 Why is this bad?

-forms without multiple expressions add syntactic noise.
+Extra forms that don't do anything add syntactic noise.

 Example